Signs of the Last Days: Arrogance

 Are We on the Verge of the Apocalypse?

-Just how close are we to the Apocalypse?
+Are we on the verge of the Apocalypse?
 No one knows for sure.
-Many do not even know what the word means.
-In Greek apocalupsis simply means a revealing; hence, the book of the Bible called Revelation, which reveals Jesus’ glory and authority.
+In Greek, apokalupsis simply means a revealing; hence, the last book of the Bible, which reveals Jesus’ glory and authority, is called Revelation (apokalupsis).
 In fact, Jesus is the focus of the entire Bible, the goal of history, and the absolute Lord of all creation.
+All of history is being channeled into the time when the Lord will be revealed to all creation.

-The Apocalypse will be the final unveiling of his true identity to the world for all to see.
+The Apocalypse will be the final unveiling of Jesus’ identity to the world for all to see.

 And then at last, the sign that the Son of Man is coming will appear in the heavens, and there will be deep mourning among all the peoples of the earth.
 And they will see the Son of Man coming on the clouds of heaven with power and great glory.
 Matthew 24:30 (NLT)